Female Sexuality in Society and Self

-In therapy, I’d answer their obscure “What’s something you like about yourself?” with “Well, I’m a woman.”
-Yet I hear of a man having sex with new people every week or witness their impressive uncaring, and I am filled with such deep, consuming envy.
+In my therapist’s office, stiff as a board on that leather couch, I was asked the obscure “What’s something you like about yourself?”
+At the time, I couldn’t think of anything besides being a girl, a woman.
+But then I hear of a man having sex with someone new every week, or witness their impressive uncaring, and I am filled with such deep, consuming envy.
+Back to square one.

 Why exactly do I feel this guilt in personal desire?
 Where does this burning judgment of becoming “impure” stem from?
 How do I decipher between what I want and what society has pushed onto me?
 And is there a boundary I should be looking out for if I neglect one or the other?